Jamie Dawkins, 2019 (edited in February 2021)

 In MEA, the language used to refer to plural systems depends on the structure of the system itself.
 It would be inaccurate, for example, to refer to us as “a person with DID/multiplicity/MEA,” since we view ourselves as several thinking agents.
 We’re not parts of a single individual; we’re several individuals who happen to interact with the world using the same vessel.
 Our selfhoods are an emergent property.
 In fact, all selfhood is an emergent property; it’s just that in our case, we developed more than one based on our life circumstances.
 Someone who feels as though they do have aspects who are intrinsically part of them, however, may very well find that the “person with MEA” construction fits them perfectly.

 MEA allows for the possibility of a system collectively integrating traumatic experiences and memories without system members fusing to form a singular identity.
 Members of a plural system can recognize that an event happened to them by simply using the collective “we.”
 For example, we would say “we were emotionally abused growing up,” even if the individual speaker in question wasn’t around during our childhood or adolescence.
-I arrived here when we were in our mid-twenties and had been away from our primary abusers for about five years, but I can still acknowledge that something happened to us that exerts an effect on system members’ behaviour without disavowing my separate personhood.
+I was here for most of our childhood and adolescence, but I stopped being a main frontrunner in the mid-2000s, when we were dealing with unstable housing and other chronic stressors.
+I can still acknowledge that something happened to us that exerts an effect on system members’ behaviour without disavowing my separate personhood.
 The use of a singular “I” construction to refer to the system’s autobiographical common memory isn’t required.
 Fusion and traumatic processing are not identical events and should be distinguished in the literature and in practice.
 The Haunted Self fails to acknowledge this by offering a binary choice between “disordered and multiple” and “healthy and singleton.”

 Collective events affecting individual system members can be likened to light refracting through a prism.
 While the photons still travel through the prism, the effects of refraction will make them behave differently than if the light were simply shining without interference.
 We can be individual people and be affected by collective trauma and other experiences.
 One can also compare these interactions to a filter: individuals’ expressions are filtered through collective experiences.
 For example, I react to events differently from Lilly or Hess, but I can still be affected by memories, subconscious tendencies, or external influences that we experienced at front.